CSBS&C Welcomes International Students!

 - A letter from the person or institution providing you with money, their contact information and bank statements for the past four months from the person or institution.

-CSBS&C has a Student Services department that is prepared to assist international students with the transition to Canadian culture.
+CSBS&C has a Student Life department that is prepared to assist international students with the transition to Canadian culture.
 Each semester we provide a thorough orientation specifically for our international students.
 Our New Student Guide outlines several aspects of Canadian life that will be covered in depth in the orientation.
 Student Services representatives are also available to help with specific needs as they arise.

 - Education au/in Canada (CMEC) The official Canadian government website for information about studying in Canada, including student visa information.